upcs/cs341-spring-2022-four/README.md

   2. Bob clicks on the “create new profile” button.
   3. Bob clicks on the tab called “email address” and enters bob@gmail.com.
   4. Bob clicks on tab called “name” and enters “Bob.”
-  5. Bob clicks on the “add completed trail” tab, and from the trail dropdown select “Rock Creek Trail.”
+  5. Bob clicks on the “add completed trail” tab, and from the trail search-dropdown select “Rock Creek Trail.”
-  6. In the month dropdown, Bob selects January and, in the year dropdown, select “2022.”
+  6. In the month search-dropdown, Bob selects January and, in the year search-dropdown, select “2022.”
   7. Bob clicks on the create profile button.
 Post-Conditions: Bob has an account that he can sign into
 Alternates: